 Federal and State Court Writs

 The Federal Rules of Civil Procedure explicitly abolish certain writs altogether and make most forms of relief available through either a lawsuit or motion.
 Some court writs remain available in federal courts, including:

 State attitudes toward writs vary greatly.
 Some states have followed the federal courts' lead, while others continue to permit court writs that have been eliminated from the procedures of federal courts.
 Some writs commonly available in state courts include:

 Courts view writs as extraordinary remedies.
 This means that courts permit them only when a criminal defendant has no other adequate remedy, such as an appeal.
 In other words, a defendant may seek a writ to contest an issue that the defendant could not raise in a regular appeal.
 This action generally applies when the alleged error or mistake is not apparent in the record of the case.

 Generally, courts will adjudicate writs more quickly than regular appeals.
 If a defendant feels wronged by actions of the trial judge, he or she may need to seek a writ to obtain an early review by a higher court.
 Below are some of the most common grounds for seeking a writ:

 Want to Know if You are Eligible for a Writ?
-Get a Free Case Review
+An Attorney Can Help

 Writs can be difficult to understand and even more difficult to obtain.
 Don't let that dissuade you from learning more about your specific criminal case, however.
 Because there are several types of writs in the law, you'll want an experienced criminal defense expert to look at your situation and help you decide your best course of action.
 Get in touch with an attorney near you today.